 - Promoting activities

 - Isolating a specific activity

 A nonprofit can use an LLC to limit its chances for a loss from an activity that is inherently risky.
 LLCs can also be used to allow the nonprofit to enter into a joint venture with a for-profit organization without risking the nonprofit's tax-exempt status.

 In 1998, rules were issued by the IRS to help nonprofits understand when they could use an LLC for the purpose of a joint venture.
 The IRS guidelines describe both good and bad situations, with the latter covering joint ventures that could cause the loss of tax-exempt status.

 Joint ventures don't necessarily need to include both a nonprofit and for-profit organization.
 Two nonprofit organizations, for example, could become members of an LLC for the purpose of acquiring a government contract.

-To make sure you maintain the tax-exempt status of your single member LLC, you need to be sure that the organization is only engaging in exempt activities, and that your organizational documents state that your organization will only participate in these activities.
+To make sure you maintain the tax-exempt status of your single-member LLC, you need to be sure that the organization is only engaged in exempt activities, and that your organizational documents state that your organization will only participate in these activities.